Hey Kids (Start Here)

 “Me neither,” Newton says.

 Hermann has his suspicions on that front, but he says nothing, balanced between confrontation and compassion.
-This dichotomy is the only thing in his head that feels familiar to him.
-No resolution is forthcoming, so he gets up and literally walks away from this mental stalemate just as he’s walked away from so many others.
-He leaves Newton curled atop of their coffee table like the entirely appealing wastrel that he is and hopefully always will be.
+This dichotomy is the only thing in his mind that feels familiar to him.
+No resolution is forthcoming, so he gets up and walks away from this mental stalemate just as he’s walked away from so many others.
+He leaves Newton curled atop their coffee table like the entirely appealing wastrel he is and hopefully will always be.

 Hermann is personally offended that, as he’s brushing his teeth in an immaculate, white-tiled bathroom, Is this it? by The Strokes begins to play on repeat in his head.